Some tall buildings in Hua-lian downtown area render the panorama of Hua-lian City.

 When going from Hua-lian Bridge to Li-yu-tan, watch out for dump trucks at the bike path segment sharing with the road.

 The bikeway starts at "De-yan Coastal Botanical Garden" near Chi-shing-tan.
-Heading to the starting point from downtown, you'll come across Hua-lian Airport.
+Heading to the starting point from downtown, you'll come by Hua-lian Airport.

 There are signs on the sidewalk, letting you know which way to go toward Chi-shing-tan Bikeway.